collectiv-ai/collectiv-ai-sponsors/README.md

 > **privacy, reliability and human control** – starting from a concrete lab setup,
 > not from a PowerPoint deck.

-Instead of yet another „AI hype“ product, CollectivAI focuses on:
+Instead of yet another “AI hype” product, CollectiVAI focuses on:

 - **Infrastructure & routing**
-  e.g. the idea of a *CollectivAI Router* that can route prompts through Gemini, GPT, local Ollama models or custom backends
+  e.g. the idea of a *CollectiVAI Router* that can route prompts through Gemini, GPT, local Ollama models or custom backends
 - **Local & privacy-friendly AI**
   running on macOS M2 Max and Linux systems wherever possible
 - **Security & reliability**